stolostron/multicluster-global-hub/README.md

 #### Context usage

-`Context.Background()` should be defined in the beginning of each "main" method, such as `Reconcile` and then passed to all the called methods.
+`Context.Background()` should be defined in the beginning of each "main" method, such as `Reconcile`, or of a method to be called as a go routine,  and then passed to all the called methods.

 References:
 * http://p.agnihotry.com/post/understanding_the_context_package_in_golang/